 The restoration project is being overseen by our Buildings Manager Phillip Dent, Maintenance Manager Michael Bennett and our experienced team who have been undertaking the ongoing repairs which include re-roofing, chimney repairs and leadwork.
 There is a huge task ahead in replacing and restoring all of the lead windows and our latest apprentices Jack Addison and Daniel McCauley have been learning the trade and proving invaluable with stonework and joinery repairs.
 This project seeks to maintain as many of the Hall’s original features as possible and we are committed to using local suppliers including C.S Scaffolders and Middleton Forge.

-These important renovations for Gainford Hall are due to be completed in early 2022 and Savills are now marketing the property as a residential let.
+These important renovations for Gainford Hall are due to be completed in early 2022 and Savills are now marketing the property as a residential let (see the brochure).
 We hope this future use will secure tenants who will take pride in maintaining this historic building and we believe a residential use will create minimal disturbance for neighbours, with little intervention to the historic building itself.
 We are also hoping to convert the outer farm buildings to employment use which will bring more jobs to the area.